jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (d) described in section MF 5 or MF 6 of the Income Tax Act 2007, or is otherwise the overpayment or over-crediting of WFF tax credits, and relates to the 2017–18 or later income years:
   (e) civil penalties for tax and periods described in paragraphs (a) to (d):
   (f) an electronic sales suppression penalty under section 141EE.
+(2C) Despite subsection (2), a taxpayer is not liable to pay a late payment penalty or an incremental late payment penalty to the extent to which the relevant tax to pay is the repayment of an overpaid FamilyBoost tax credit calculated under subpart MH of the Income Tax Act 2007.
 (3) An initial late payment penalty is added to the unpaid tax to which it relates— (a) on the day after the default date for the unpaid tax, if it is imposed under subsection (2)﻿(a)﻿(i):
   (b) at the end of the sixth day after the day referred to in paragraph (a), if it is imposed under subsection (2)﻿(a)﻿(ii).